 Those statements and much more scriptural evidence will be fully discussed in this article, as well as in companion articles like those on the menu to the right, because they are consistent with what the prophets wrote referring to the modern son of man and messianic servant of God.

 Another example is that they depicted Jesus as riding into Jerusalem on an ass or donkey as fulfillment of Zechariah 9:9.
-However, the authors or revisionists neglected to read or failed to understand the symbolism in Zechariah chapter 9 in context.
-For among other clarifying things it says God “will cut off the chariot from Ephraim,” and “fill the bow with Ephraim,” and the Lord’s “arrow shall go forth as the lightning.”
+However, the authors or revisionists neglected to read or failed to understand the symbolism in Zechariah chapter 9 in context, because, among other clarifying things, it says God “will cut off the chariot from Ephraim,” and “fill the bow with Ephraim,” and the Lord’s “arrow shall go forth as the lightning.”

 The bow and arrow are the same symbols used in Isaiah 49:1-7, which says: